molmod/tinyff/README.md

 TinyFF is a Python package with the following modules:

 - `tinyff.atomsmithy`: functions for creating initial atomic positions.
-- `tinyff.forcefield`: implements a pairwise force field: energy, atomic forces and pressure
+- `tinyff.forcefield`: implements a general force field interface: energy, atomic forces and pressure
+- `tinyff.pairwise`: pairwise potentials to be used in force fields.
 - `tinyff.neighborlist`: used by the `forcefield` module to compute pairwise interactions with a real-space cut-off.
 - `tinyff.trajectory`: tools for writing molecular dynamics trajectories to file(s).
 - `tinyff.utils`: utility functions used in `tinyff`.

+Most relevant functions and classes can be imported directly from the top-level `tinyff` package.

 None of these modules implement any molecular dynamics integrators, nor any post-processing of molecular dynamics trajectories.